pharako/mysql-dbal/README.md

 ## Instantiation and configuration

-Most web frameworks will have some sort of *service injection* functionality to help you with configuration, but nothing stops you from doing it by hand.
+Most PHP frameworks will have some sort of *service injection* functionality to help you with configuration, but nothing stops you from doing it by hand.

 ### Manually